JetBrains/inspection-plugin/README.md

 Also it's very helpful to specify Gradle version, OS and IDEA version used in inspection plugin (which is set in `idea.version` parameter).

-Known bugs / problems at this moment (version 0.2.1):
+Known bugs / problems at this moment (versions 0.2.2, 0.3.0):

 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
 * analysis of Kotlin JS and common modules is only partially supported
-* Kotlin JVM module with common library in dependencies (like kotlin-stdlib-common or kotlin-test) is configured correctly only in IDEA 2018.2, e.g. IC:2018.2
+* Kotlin JVM module with common library in dependencies (like kotlin-stdlib-common or kotlin-test) is configured correctly only in IDEA 2018.2 or later, e.g. IC:2018.2
-* part of inspection tools (so-called global inspections) are not supported yet.
-Most Kotlin inspections are supported.